NeneWang/Concept-Logs/pages/Exam Review.md

 - Who was Shanidar 1?
 What doe sit mean? #card
 	- ![image.png](../assets/image_1715171413728_0.png)
 	- He probably had taken cared of by their own kind
 	- The broken bones had to feed him and take care of him.
+Group had to compensate,
+	- They didnt leave him behind
 	- ![image.png](../assets/image_1715171751686_0.png)
 -